keenlabs/KeenClient-Java/README.md

 ```

 That's it!
 After running your code, check your Keen IO Project to see the event has been added.

+NOTE: You are responsible for making sure that the contents of the event map can be properly serialized into JSON by the JSON handler you've configured the `KeenClient` to use.
+This shouldn't be an issue for standard maps of primitives and lists/arrays, but may be a problem for more complex data structures.

 #### Single Event vs. Batch